mjpclab/react-tabber/README.md

 Specify how long (in milliseconds) need to wait before trigger the delayed switching events.

 `activePosition`
-Specify the active(switched) tab position.
+Specify the active(switched) tab item position.
 Could be an numeric index starting from 0, or a `key` prop specified to tab item.
 Subscribe `onUpdateActivePosition` to get informed that tabber component request to change the active position, e.g. when user clicked another tab item and wish to switch to it.
 If this prop is not specified, or its value is `null` or `undefined`, the active position is managed by tabber component itself.

 `onUpdateActivePosition({index, key})`
 A callback will be invoked when `activePosition` is controlled by outside component, and request to change it.

+`onUpdateTargetPosition({index, key})`
+A callback will be invoked when `activePosition` is controlled by tabber component itself, notifying that the active position will be changed.
+Returns `false` to cancel switching.

 `onSwitching(from:{index, key}, to:{index, key})`
 A callback will be invoked when start switching tab, current active index is `oldIndex`, and target index is `newIndex`.